 The financial aid award indicates the total loan amount of the Direct Loan the student is awarded.
 The net amount disbursed will be the gross amount of the loan less fees.
 The Direct Unsubsidized Loan has a 1.068 percent loan fee, and the Grad PLUS loan has a 4.272 percent loan fee.

 The Direct Loan is normally payable in two disbursements, one-half of the total in each semester.
 Loan funds cannot be credited to the student’s account until approved by the Department of Education and the student has enrolled in sufficient credit hours.

 Students will receive an email once their loan has been disbursed to their University Student Account.
 The disbursement will first pay outstanding tuition, fees and room and board due to the University of Virginia for the current semester, and the remaining funds will be released to the student by check to their local address or direct deposit to their own personal bank account.

 In the case of an overaward, one or both of the loan disbursements may be reduced or canceled.
 Similarly, if tuition charges are reduced because of a change in enrollment or additional departmental or non-university awards, one or both of the loan disbursements may need to be adjusted or canceled.

 If a student fails to enroll in sufficient credit hours, their loan will be canceled, typically within 30 days of the start of classes.

-Exit Counseling: It is the student’s responsibility to complete exit counseling before leaving the University or in the event that he or she drops below half-time enrollment (minimum six credit hours).
+It is the student’s responsibility to complete exit counseling before leaving the University or in the event that he or she drops below half-time enrollment (minimum six credit hours).
 Student loan history can be found at www.nslds.ed.gov.
-Use your Federal PIN (available at pin.ed.gov) to access the data.
+Use your Federal Student Aid ID (available at pin.ed.gov) to access the data.
 It is the student’s responsibility to contact the Law School Financial Aid Office in the event that they withdraw from the University or enroll less than half-time (minimum six credit hours) to obtain exit counseling information.